prady199/tic_tac_toe/README.md

 - Implement multiplayer mode.

 ## Author
-Developed by [Your Name].
+Developed by PRADAP.
 Feel free to contribute and improve this project!

-## License
-This project is open-source and available under the MIT License.